aqaPayam/NakhBot/docs/domain/03-attributes.md

 * Nakh is created only after payment succeeds or credits are successfully spent.
 * Sent Nakh appears in receiver’s Nakhes.
 * Sent Nakh does not appear in receiver’s Liked By.
-* Only one Nakh can be sent per sender/receiver pair.
+* Only one Nakh flow is allowed per sender/receiver pair.
+* A Nakh record must not be created if the same sender/receiver pair already has any PendingNakh or Nakh flow.
+* A Nakh record may be created from an existing PendingNakh only when payment succeeds or credits are successfully spent.
 * Nakh text maximum length: 240 characters.
 * Nakh expires after 14 days.
 * Receiver rejection must set `status = rejected`.